 The person alleged to have committed the crime.

-Defense Attorney The lawyer who represents the defendant in a criminal case.
-The defense of those who cannot afford to pay of a lawyer is provided by organizations such as the Public Defender's Office, private organizations such as the Georgia Justice Project, or by private attorneys assigned by the court.
+Defense Attorney the lawyer who represents the defendant in a criminal case.
+The defense of those who cannot afford to pay off a lawyer is provided by organizations such as the Public Defender's Office, private organizations such as the Georgia Justice Project, or by private attorneys assigned by the court.

 Once a case has concluded, it is said to be disposed.
 Possible dispositions include: conviction by trial or plea, dismissal, and acquittal.